tott/mu-extender/readme.txt

 1. Upload the entire `/mu-extender` directory and the mu-extender.php file to the `/wp-content/mu-plugins/` directory.

 == TODO ==

 - Clear / view other deactivation events for an extension
 - create extension config file dummies for newly added extensions

+== Note ==

+When enabling the USER_DEACTIVATION feature it is necessary that the extension is loaded after the user is set.
+Therefore these extensions will be loaded on the `set_current_user` action hook.